The Graduate School

 GRD 735.
 Leadership 101.
 1 Hour.

-This course introduces foundational leadership theories and concepts, emphasizing the role of mentorship in effective leadership practice.
+Introduces foundational leadership theories and concepts for effective leadership practice.

 GRD 740.
 UAB Prep Scholar Workshop.
 1-3 Hour.